 Seattle WA, 98195-3650

-The Jackson School offers seven undergraduate majors—Asian Studies, Canadian Studies, European Studies, Latin American Studies, Comparative Religion, Jewish Studies, and International studies—and 14 minors.
+The Jackson School offers seven undergraduate majors—Asian Studies, Canadian Studies, European Studies, Latin American Studies, Comparative Religion, Jewish Studies, and International studies—and 16 minors (as well as a Tri-Campus minor in Human Rights).
 The curriculum is multidisciplinary and focuses especially on international policy issues and processes.
 Language study is required for all area studies degrees, both undergraduate and graduate, and study abroad is strongly encouraged.
 JSIS also includes classes taught by prominent practitioners, government officials, business executives, lawyers and non-governmental organization leaders.